slimndap/wp-theatre/readme.txt

 Make sure that you checked the 'Enable built-in Theatre stylesheet'-option in the Theatre plugin settings.

 == Changelog ==

+= 0.6 =
+* Added support for templates and placeholders in the [wpt_events], [wpt_productions] and [wpt_production_events] shortcodes.
+See the [documentation](https://github.com/slimndap/wp-theatre/wiki/Shortcodes).
+* Made the 'dates' columns on the productions admin page sortable.
+* Added an end time to events so events can display a 'duration'.

 = 0.5 =
 * Production categories/genres.